Skip to main content

 The importance of wearing sunscreen year-round

 If there’s one step you never want to skip in your morning routine, it’s sunscreen application.
 It may feel like a drag to slow down to apply (or reapply) sunscreen when you’re ready and raring to go, but think of it this way: future you will be so thankful that you did!
 And with the products we recommend in this guide, your skincare routine can become a fun, feel-good activity.
-Some of the best sunscreens for sensitive skin (which we’ll list below) include ingredients that make your skin feel hydrated, comforted, and ready to face the day.
+Some of the best sunscreens for sensitive skin (which we’ll list below) include ingredients that can help make your skin feel hydrated, comforted, and ready to face the day.

 Sun exposure can cause redness and dryness.
 If your skin is sensitive, it’s extra important to apply and reapply your sunscreen daily.
 Consider sunscreen your skin’s personal bodyguard: it not only protects* your skin from sun damage and signs of aging, it also reduces your risk of getting skin cancer—as long as you reapply as needed so it can do its job properly.
 No matter what the weather outside is like, no matter the season or temperature, the sun’s rays can still damage your skin, even on a cloudy day!